-What is it?
+What is Chlamydia?

-- Chlamydia is a sexually transmitted infection caused by a bacterium (a microscopic organism) that lives as a parasite inside human cells.
+Chlamydia is a sexually transmitted infection caused by a bacterium (a microscopic organism) that lives as a parasite inside human cells.

 Did you know? …

-How can I get it?
+How can I catch it?

 It is passed on through sexual activity with someone who is infected.
-The bacteria can thrive in various regions of the body including the penis, vagina, anus and throat, so unprotected contact with any of these areas may lead to infection.
+The bacteria can thrive in various regions of the body including the penis, vagina, anus and throat, so unprotected contact with any of these areas may lead to an infection.

 As most people do not have any early symptoms, it is often difficult to tell whether you are infected.
-This is why it is important to get tested regulalry.
+This is why it is important to get tested regularly.
 For those people who do get symptoms, these may include:

 Testing with Better2Know is easy, fast and painless.
-Our usual test for Chlamydia is with a urine sample but we can also test you with a swab from your throat, anus or vagina if you choose (we even test for gonorrhoea at the same time).
+Our usual test for Chlamydia is with a urine sample but we can also test you with a swab from your throat, anus or vagina if you choose (we even test for Gonorrhoea at the same time).
 The results of our standard test are available 2 days from when the sample is received in the laboratory.
-At certain clinics you can have an instant chlamydia test and get your results in around 20 minutes.
+At certain clinics, you can have an instant Chlamydia test and get your results in around 20 minutes.

 The infection is curable and can be easily treated with a course of antibiotics.
 You can receive a prescription from Better2Know.

-In pregnant women it can lead to increased risk of miscarriage, preterm delivery and potentially fatal tubal (ectopic) pregnancy.
+In pregnant women, it can lead to increased risk of miscarriage, preterm delivery and potentially fatal tubal (ectopic) pregnancy.
 If the baby is exposed to the infection during delivery, he or she could suffer from eye infections or pneumonia, so it is important to get tested.